greg-raven/Impeachment-Chronicles/_posts/2020-05-14-media-role-in-collusion-tale.md

 : Hillary Clinton locks up Democratic nomination.

 June 17, 2016:
-: *Washington Post* publishes front page story linking Trump to Russia: "Inside Trump's Financial Ties to Russia and His Unusual Flattery of Vladimir Putin."
+: *Washington Post* publishes front page story linking Trump to Russia: "[Inside Trump's Financial Ties to Russia and His Unusual Flattery of Vladimir Putin]({% post_url 2016-06-17-trumps-ties-to-russia %})
+."

 July 2016:
 : Ukraine minister of internal affairs Arsen Avakov attacks Trump and Trump campaign adviser Paul Manafort on Twitter and Facebook, calling Trump "an even bigger danger to the U.S. than terrorism."<br>Former Ukrainian Prime Minister Arseny Yatseniuk writes on Facebook that Trump has "challenged the very values of the free world."